 We generally expect that 75 - 80% of the eggs we collect in a fresh egg donation cycle will be suitable for insemination (the embryology team refer to these as mature eggs).
 On the day of the donor’s egg collection the sperm provider attends the clinic and their sperm sample is prepared and used to inseminate the donated eggs.
 If the sperm provider isn’t able to come to the clinic (if they live a long distance from the clinic or overseas for example) then we can use a frozen sample that has been provided in advance.
 If frozen or donated sperm is being used then we arrange to have the sample transferred to CARE ready for thawing and use on the day of donor’s egg collection.

-Depending on your individualised treatment plan the eggs will be inseminated by IVF or using intracytoplasmic sperm injection (or ICSI) and any resulting embryos are cultured in the laboratory.
+Depending on your individualised treatment plan the eggs will be inseminated by IVF or ICSI and any resulting embryos are cultured in the laboratory.

 Because you are using frozen eggs then we can arrange to thaw and fertilise the eggs of your chosen donor in sync with your own cycle and at a time that’s convenient for you.
 The first step in creating your embryos is warming the eggs under carefully controlled conditions.
 In our experience, around 85% of frozen donor eggs survive the freeze-thaw process.

 We then go on to fertilise the eggs by ICSI, using either your partner’s sperm provided fresh on the day of thawing, or frozen partner or donor sperm that was provided in advance.
 Around 70% of the thawed eggs successfully fertilise to create an embryo.

 The embryos are then cultured in the laboratory for up to 6 days depending on your treatment plan.
 We usually expect around 60% of embryos to develop to the blastocyst stage ready for transfer.